DEFRA/ffc-development-guide/docs/development-patterns/shared-assets.md

 ## Development guide

-The development guide is a library of FFC standards and guides useful to support developers within the FFC programme.
+The development guide is a library of FCP standards and guides useful to support developers within the FCP programme.

 - [Development guide](https://defra.github.io/ffc-development-guide)